cisagov/get.gov/pages/help/help_faq.md

 4. Add or remove domain managers as needed.

 Get more help [adding or removing domain managers](../domain-management/#add-a-domain-manager-to-your-gov-domain).

+## I’m an org admin.
+Why can’t I manage any of my domains? {#org-admin-manage-domain}
+By default, org admins aren’t assigned to any domains within their organization.
+If you’re an org admin and need to manage a domain, you’ll need to assign yourself as a domain manager to each domain.

+Follow the steps on how to [manage domain assignments for a member](../help/member-management/#manage-domain-assignments-for-a-member).

 ## Why don't I see a domain when I sign in to the registrar? {#do-not-see-my-domain}
 Make sure you are signed in to Login.gov with the correct email address associated with that domain.